CrispinStichart/CrispinStichart.github.io/pages/projects.md

 [My itch.io page](https://crispinstichart.itch.io/)

 I've been getting into making games with the Godot game engine.
-It's been really fun, and I've been able to learn about and use some CS techniques that I never had to before, like state machines and event busses.
+It's been really fun, and I've been able to learn about and use some CS techniques that I never had to before, like state machines and event buses.

 You can click the link above to check out an up-to-date list, but so far it's just three: